David and Carolyn Beck

 Carolyn said she can remember them sending out resumes to many area schools looking for a job.
 When they came across Salem Community Schools, they found two open positions that fit their qualifications.

-Carolyn said Richard Trueblood, who is still employed at the schools, saw them pull up to the school for their interview in a 1954 black Ford.
+Carolyn said Richard Trueblood, the former art teacher, who is still employed at the schools, saw them pull up to the school for their interview in a 1954 black Ford.
 David said it was pretty rough looking, but it was all they had to drive at the time.
 After the two met with Principal Gili and Superintendent Whipple, Richard went into the office and said, "Give those people a job.
 Did you see what they were driving?
 They need a job!"

 Carolyn said they still laugh about that day with Richard.